sukeshavula/k8s-multi-container-app/README.md

 # k8s-multi-container-app

-Small lab for getting hands-on with Kubernetes on Minikube: a Flask app (3 replicas) that counts visits in Redis.
+A Flask app (3 replicas) that counts visits in Redis, running on Kubernetes (Minikube).
 Redis stores its data on a PVC, and traffic comes in through the NGINX ingress.

-The app itself isn't the point.
-I wanted something with a stateful piece and a stateless piece so I could break things and see how Kubernetes reacts.
+It's built around a stateless tier and a stateful tier to show how Kubernetes handles failures, probes and rollouts.

 ![ci](https://github.com/sukeshavula/k8s-multi-container-app/actions/workflows/ci.yml/badge.svg)